 In my floor speech above, I talk about the path we must take to create affordable, quality health care.

-The new health care law, the Patient Protection and Affordable Care Act (H.R.
-3590), represents one of the most comprehensive expansions of government power we have seen in our nation’s history.
-The legislation failed to address both the high costs and quality care in a fiscally responsible manner.
-H.R.
-3590 runs completely contrary to the same principles of limited government and free market upon which our nation was founded and to which that American people demanded last November.
+Americans continue to face a health care crisis.
+The Affordable Care Act (ACA) represents one of the most comprehensive expansions of government power we have seen in our nation’s history.
+As it is implemented, individuals and small businesses will increasingly face a complicated government bureaucracy that harms the economy and forces America deeper into debt.
+This law runs completely contrary to the principles of limited government and the free market upon which our nation was founded and to which I am committed.

-In the months ahead, I look forward to working on the Energy & Commerce Committee to enact real reform that reduces bureaucracy and provides Americans with improved and affordable options when choosing their health care.
+I look forward to continuing my work on the Energy & Commerce Committee to enact real reforms that reduce bureaucracy and provide Americans with improved and affordable health care options.